v3il/hgf-helper/README.md

 7. 📺 **Ad-resilient**
    All features continue to work even while ads are playing.

+8. 🧠 Bot status monitor
+   Automatically detects if the mini-games bot is down and temporarily pauses participation.

 ####  🛡️ Anti-Cheat Versions
 The extension has supported several anti-cheat mechanics over time: